Ji-Hwan Bae Player Props: Pirates vs. Blue Jays

-On Saturday, Ji-Hwan Bae (.379 on-base percentage in past 10 games, 73 points above season-long percentage) and the Pittsburgh Pirates face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
-First pitch is at 6:35 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae (.379 on-base percentage in past 10 games, 73 points above season-long percentage), battle starter Yusei Kikuchi and the Toronto Blue Jays at PNC Park, Sunday at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Blue Jays.
+In his most recent game he had a hitless showing (0-for-3) against the Blue Jays.

 Ji-Hwan Bae Game Info & Props vs. the Blue Jays